DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 #33

 I have added an option that allows you to write a file internally or to print via WIFI.
 I modified the tuner a little today, allowing a larger window of error, increasing it from needing to be equal, to allowing on or two hz slack.
 Today I have refactored my friend request adapters.
 Taking them out of the customer array adapters that I created for both and places the code into a class separate class that will handle them.
 This will make testing them much easier, I hope.

+#34

+I fixed a bug that arose when using the tuner after the pitch detector.
+All is well in the world once more, time for some refactoring.